-I used to count more negative ways on how Technology has impacted our lives.
+I used to count more negative ways on how technology has impacted our lives.

 I’ve always been critical of technology and its effects on humanity.
 Aside from the fact that it may be a bit detrimental to our health, productivity, abilities, and overall well-being, Technology has somehow led us to chaos and lack of self-awareness.
-Of course, I’m also aware of technology’s aid in our daily lives and I would die without it.
+Of course, I’m also aware of technology’s aid in our daily lives, and I would die without it.
 For example, it was only during the 19th century when Dr. William Morton discovered the anesthesia.
 I can’t imagine people not having to use it during surgical operations before that year.
 Technological inventions that are also very important and we can’t live without are can openers, ovens, stoves, and of course, our beloved smartphones.
 I never deny that these have made our lives easier and more tolerable.

-Despite the fact that the basic technological innovations have impacted humanity positively in general, I cannot dismiss how technology has paved the way to evil Capitalism and a pyramiding social system: where those from the higher society take advantage of its benefits and even exploit those people who innovated them in the first place.
+Even though major technological innovations have impacted humanity positively in general, I cannot dismiss how technology has paved the way to evil Capitalism and a pyramiding social system: where those from the higher society take advantage of its benefits and even exploit those people who innovated them in the first place.
 I also despise the fact that it has cost the peaceful quality of our natural resources.
 The industrial revolution also cost a million lives and the notion that there should only be fewer people who can live in this world because our resources are getting obsolete.
 Though this is something that is not akin to my beliefs (especially since I subscribe to New Age Philosophy), this notion of limited resources in connection to technology has led to Geopolitics, war, and exploitation, especially in my beloved region, Mindanao.

-Exploitation of Indigenous Peoples and Farmers
+The Exploitation of Indigenous Peoples and Farmers

-I will not delve further into the Mindanao wars; it’s a deeper topic altogether, but I will focus on our farmers and indigenous people who are being exploited with their lack of technological awareness.
+I will not delve further into the Mindanao wars; it’s a more in-depth topic altogether, but I will focus on our farmers and indigenous people who are being exploited with their lack of technological awareness.
 It has been experienced further in history: how the Spanish explorer Miguel Lopez de Legazpi successfully conquered the Philippines.
 Whatever measures he has done to make Datu Sikatuna make a blood compact with him, I’m pretty sure technology has a slice in that.
-We all have an idea how the indigenous people live: peaceful, generous, honorable.
+We all have an idea of how the indigenous people live: peaceful, generous, honorable.
 While these people live their lives peacefully, some of the city dwellers infiltrate.

 An article by James Eder entitled, Indigenous People, Ancestral Lands and Human Rights in the Philippines, featured in Cultural Survival Quarterly Magazine pointed out an example of how IPs are being exploited.
-Two farmers were murdered in connection to a land dispute between these IPs and the Aznar Enterprises-Santa Lucia Realty Development Corporation, who was planning to build a golf course and a residential area.
+Two farmers were murdered in connection to a land dispute between these IPs and the Aznar Enterprises-Santa Lucia Realty Development Corporation, which was planning to build a golf course and a residential area.
 This is only one of the many tragedies that bombarded IPs, in terms of land-grabbing.

 How Blockchain Technology can address these problems